 The free version is probably the most popular free writing app on the Web.
 But for working writers, the premium version offers a lot more functionality.

-Free or paid, it is the ultimate online writing protector.
+Free or paid, it is the ultimate online writing protector with excellent online security.

 - Ginger Grammar